Colorful collage of quick talent show performance ideas including singing, magic tricks, and dancing

 3. The Chorus Mimic Showdown

-Pick a 60-second chorus or bridge of a famous song and execute a high-energy lip-sync.
-Success depends entirely on facial expressions, physical commitment, and costume choices—not singing ability.
-This generates shared laughter and collective energy reliably.
+Pick a 60-second chorus or bridge of a famous song and perform a high-energy lip-sync.
+Success depends entirely on facial expressions, physical commitment, and costume choices, not singing ability.
+This creates shared laughter and collective energy every time.

 4. Desk Supply Speed Challenge